core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The ID Context parameter stores the Group ID of the group, which is used to retrieve the Security Context for processing messages intended to the group's endpoints (see {{mess-processing}}).
 The choice of the Group ID for a given group's Security Context is application specific.
 An example of specific formatting of the Group ID that would follow this specification is given in {{gid-ex}}.
 It is the role of the application to specify how to handle possible collisions.

    * A new parameter Counter Signature Algorithm is included, and its value identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Common Context is established.
-All the endpoints in the group agree on the same counter signature algorithm.
-The list of supported signature algorithms is part of the group communication policy and MUST include the EdDSA signature algorithm ed25519 {{RFC8032}}.
+The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing group messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received group messages from that same sender endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's public-private key pair.